Flea Flicker NetFilter: Network Evasion Toolkit

 For Blue Teams

-Learn these techniques.
-Attackers use them.
+Learn these techniques because attackers already use them.
 Update your signatures.
-Behavioral analysis alone isn't enough.
-Need multi-layer detection: content + timing + volume + protocol analysis.
+Behavioral analysis alone is not enough—you need multi-layer detection: content, timing, volume, and protocol analysis combined.

-If red team can evade your IDS with open-source tools, real attackers already are.
+If a red team can evade your IDS with open-source tools, real attackers already are.

-Open source.
-Authorized use only.
+Authorized pentests only.
+Written permission required.
 Federal prison is real.

 github.com/ghostintheprompt/flea-flicker-netfilter